About Kim A. Munson

 Archival Research

 The treasure hunt of primary source research is one of the joys of the type of historical writing I do.
-Here I am at the AIGA archives uncovering details about the important 1942 exhibit The Comic Strip: Its Ancient and Honorable Linage and Present Significance, organized for the AIGA by Jessie Gillespie Willing, a female magazine illustrator.
+Here I am at the American Institute of Graphic Arts (AIGA) archives uncovering details about the important 1942 exhibit The Comic Strip: Its Ancient and Honorable Linage and Present Significance, organized for the AIGA by Jessie Gillespie Willing, a female magazine illustrator.
 Some historians might recognize this show from a lengthy essay written about it by M.C.
 Gaines for Print Magazine.

 Articles Featuring Kim